 And it’s unfortunate.
-The more jam-packed their entertainment, the more they’ll rely on grand things to meet their needs.
+The more jam-packed their entertainment, the more kids will rely on grand things to meet their needs.

 Boredom forces your child to enjoy simple pleasures and requires him to turn inward to find joy.
-Television and high entertainment make kids recipients instead of creators or givers.
+Television and high entertainment turn kids into passive recipients instead of creators or givers.

-Kids given the opportunity to feel bored create a solution to that problem.
-Even if it means finding joy in a pretend game of plastic toy soldiers.
+Kids given the opportunity to feel bored create a solution to that problem, even if it means finding joy in a game of plastic toy soldiers.

-Provide them with open-ended toys, or easy-to-reach bins filled with activities and books.
-Involve them with your tasks around the house.
-And pay them attention when they seem to need it.
+Give your child with open-ended toys, or easy-to-reach bins filled with activities and books.
+Involve him with your tasks around the house, and pay him attention when he seem to need it.

-My husband recalls his introduction into playing guitar as a kid.
+My husband remembered how he got started playing guitar as a child.
 “Someone had given me a guitar,” he began, “but it just sat there for the longest time.
 Then, one day out of boredom, I picked it up.
 And that’s how I realized how much I liked playing guitar.”

 The same is true for our kids.
-Desperate to escape nothingness, they’ll try anything.
-Or maybe resume an old project, or rekindle an interest in an old toy.
+Desperate to escape nothingness, they’ll try anything, resume an old project, or rekindle an interest in an old toy.

 My husband and I take our kids out on outings, particularly on weekends.
-We’ll go to the farmers market, or to a family party, or to the museum.
-And when we do—when we provide entertainment—our kids don’t really interact.
+We’ll go to the farmers market, a family party, or a museum.
+And when we do—when we provide entertainment—our kids don’t interact.

-Boredom encourages your child to play with others.
-My one-year-olds will sit and play in the same area.
-My four-year-old will toss balloons at them and pinch their cheeks.
+On the other hand, boredom encourages your child to play with others.
+Without distractions, my one-year-olds will sit and play in the same area.
+Meanwhile, my four-year-old will toss balloons at them and pinch their cheeks.
 They’ll make faces and laugh at one another.

-I have this rule that if we have plans for the day, then we can’t squeeze in other plans for the same day.
-We relax the remaining hours of the day.
-Maybe it’s staying home or walking to the park or running our usual errands.
+I have this rule that if we have plans for the day, we can’t squeeze in other plans for the same day.
+Instead, we relax the remaining hours of the day, whether it’s staying home, walking to the park or running our usual errands.
 The ordinary moments.

 Things kids can do when they’re bored